-△ CAUTION: Mixing drive carriers from other generations of PowerEdge servers is not supported.
+- △ CAUTION: Mixing drive carriers from other generations of PowerEdge servers is not supported. - (i) NOTE: When installing a drive into the drive carrier, ensure that you do not tighten the screws to more than 4 in-lbs.

 - 1 Insert the drive into the drive carrier with the connector end of the drive towards the back of the carrier. - 2 Align the screw holes on the drive with the screws holes on the drive carrier.
 When aligned correctly, the back of the drive is flush with the back of the drive carrier. - 3 Using the Phillips #1 screwdriver, secure the drive to the drive carrier with screws.